 - Values people, process, and results.
 You are an exceptionally hard worker.
-You have an uncanny ability to create an inspiring environment in which stuff gets done with speed, great impact, and focus.
+You thrive in inspiring environments in which stuff gets done with speed, great impact, and focus.

 - Discernment we can trust.
-You are a thoughtful communicator who acts in alignment with your integrity.
-You are a confident and collaborative decision-maker and unfailingly trustworthy.
+You are a thoughtful communicator who acts in alignment with your integrity and are unfailingly trustworthy.

 - Uplifting and additive.
 You see mistakes as opportunities for growth; problems as catalysts for solutions, and inspire others along the journey.
 You carry a positive approach, can-do attitude, a sense of humor, and authentic kindness wherever you go.

-The Director of Membership and Organizing is a full-time exempt position.
-This position leads the Membership and Organizing Team and is supervised by the Founder & Executive Director of Essie Justice Group.
-The salary for this position is between $90,000-$95,000 depending on experience with full medical, dental, and vision benefits, optional 401(k), a substantial vacation package, and a monthly personal wellness stipend.
-The position can be based at either of Essie’s offices in Los Angeles or Oakland.
+The salary for this position is between $72,000 - $74,000 depending on experience with full medical, dental, and vision benefits, optional 401(k), a substantial vacation package, and a monthly personal wellness stipend.

 Please address a thoughtful cover letter to the “Essie Hiring Committee” and submit along with a resume through our hiring portal ( https://essiejusticegroup.bamboohr.com/jobs/ )